abdrahmansoltan/Learning-Notes/CSS Frameworks & Mehtodologies/CSS Methodologies.md

 ![BEM](./img/bem.PNG)
 ![bem](./img/bem.jpg)

 - **Block**: The sole root of the component, represents an object in your website.
-It is an independent, modular UI component.
+It is an independent (stand alone entity and meaningful on its own), modular UI component.
 A block may be composed of multiple HTML elements, or even multiple blocks.
 For example:
   - a person
   - a login form
   - a menu
   - a search form
-- **Element**: is a component within the block that performs a particular function.
+- **Element**: is a component within the block that performs a particular function. and it has no standalone meaning and is semantically tied to its block.
 It should only make sense in the context of its block.
 For example:
   - a hand
   - a login button
   - a menu item
   - a search input field
-- **Modifier**: is how we represent the variations of a block.
+- **Modifier**: is how we represent the variations of a block (a flag orn a block or element used to change appearance and/or behavior).
 For example:

   - a tall/short person
   - a condensed login form (e.g. we’re hiding the labels in one version)
   - a menu modified to look differently for a footer or sitemap
   - a search input field with a particular button style
+  - A modifier can't be used alone

 - also you can use `helper class` which is used when you have an item that is used many times but in one place of its use we want to add a css-property to it 'like margin-right-small'